Water and Sewer Bills

 Flushing, New York 11373

 You may also write to DEP at the above address.
-Please provide daytime contact phone numbers with all forms or correspondence submitted to DEP.
+Please provide daytime contact phone numbers in all forms or correspondence submitted to DEP.

 When do I get a bill?